Introduction

 Scientific or Theoretical Perspective

 The density property of rational numbers states that between any two rational numbers, there exists another rational number.
-This property ensures that our comparison methods will always yield a definitive answer - one fraction must be greater than, less than, or equal to the other.
+Now, this property ensures that our comparison methods will always yield a definitive answer - one fraction must be greater than, less than, or equal to the other.
 In this case, we've established that 7/8 > 3/4, and there are infinitely many rational numbers between 3/4 and 7/8.

 Common Mistakes or Misunderstandings